Article Revised August 27th, 2022

 Brazing is another high-heat process that can create joins that are equally strong as the materials being welded.
 However, brazing does not create joins that are as strong as those resulting from proper welding techniques.
 This may sound like a bad thing, but not necessarily.
 Because brazing temperatures are still considerably lower than those required for welding, it is sometimes more appropriate than the at-times extreme heat of welding.

 Brazing can also be used to join two dissimilar materials.
 This is not possible with welding.
 For instance, many types of cookware are the result of brazing copper or aluminum to stainless steel.
 Brazing can also join ceramics to metal, and even thin materials to thick.

 Soldering is the coolest of the three processes, and creates joins not nearly as strong as those created by welding, or even brazing.
 However, that makes it an excellent choice when very precise or small joins are necessary.
 Think of welding as the best option to join together parts of an airplane’s fuselage.
 Big, strong joins capable of withstanding massive stress are necessary in that case.
 Soldering, on the other hand, is best for precision work for items like electrical components.
 Think of the LEDs, transistors, and resistors that make up finished products such as TVs and computers and require a lighter touch.

-Understanding welding, brazing and soldering and their relative strengths and weaknesses is crucial for metal fabrication professionals.
-While the processes are often confused, awareness and appreciation of their differences is what allows those on the front lines of production to select the right process for the application, ensuring finished products are structurally sound.
+Understanding welding, brazing, soldering, and their relative strengths and weaknesses is crucial for metal fabrication professionals.
+While the processes are often confused, awareness and appreciation of their differences are what allows those on the front lines of production to select the right process for the application, ensuring finished products are structurally sound.